 The Prado Museum

 The Prado is considered one of the best museums on the planet.
 There are works from Spanish (El Greco, Velázquez, and Goya), Flemish and Dutch (Rubens, van Dyck, and Brueghel), Italian (Botticelli, Tintoretto, Titian, Caravaggio, and Veronese), and German (Albrecht Dürer, Lucas Cranach, and Baldung Grien) artists.
-I love the Prado and I love the surrounding tree-lined boulevard that leads to it.
-You can get free admission from Tuesday to Saturday from 6pm to 8pm, or Sundays from 5pm to 8pm.
+I love the Prado and the tree-lined boulevard that leads to it.

 Royal Botanical Garden

-Built between 1797 and 1839, this park is right across from the Prado and boasts lakes, labyrinths, squares, lots of plants and flowers, and fountains.
+Built between 1797 and 1839, this park is right across from the Prado and boasts lakes, labyrinths, squares, fountains, and lots of flowers.
 There’s even a little veggie garden during the summer months.
-While a beautiful place, the pollen really made my allergies go wild so for people with similar afflictions, I’d take an Allegra (and some tissues) before heading in.
+While a beautiful place, the pollen really made my allergies go wild, so for people with similar afflictions, I’d pop a pill (and bring some tissues) before heading in.

 El Retiro Park